What is a Bad Credit Score for Business Loans?

 Step 5: Receive Approval

 The bad credit business loan application process generally takes a few business days, depending on your chosen product.
-Once the file is approved and closed, a lump sum of funds should reach your checking account in 1-2 business days.
+Once the file is approved and closed, a lump sum of funds will be deposited into your checking account within 1-2 business days.

 Frequently Asked Questions